Skip to content

 The threshold: If your team is raising more than three payroll correction requests per cycle, or if HR is spending more than one full day per month investigating payroll errors, manual payroll has exceeded its viable operating limit.

-What software does: Payroll software automates attendance consolidation, LOP calculation, pro-rata computation for mid-month joiners and leavers, and statutory deduction application.
+What software does: Automates attendance consolidation, LOP calculation, pro-rata computation for mid-month joiners and leavers, and statutory deduction application.

 2. Statutory Compliance Is Being Managed Reactively